TimJung/TimJung/README.md

 - 📫 Email: tim@timjung.com

-You're still reading?
+You're still reading this thing?
 Truly, I'm flattered.
 And a little creeped out.
 But this is the end.
 There isn't any more here.